 - Highly saline water: 10,000 ppm – 35,000 ppm

 Seawater is about 35,000 ppm salt.
 Salt enters waterways from contact with rocks containing soluble minerals, which is how even “fresh” water far from oceans can become especially salty.
-This is particularly true for groundwater, which can continue to move between mineral-containing rocks for thousands of years and accumulate tremendous concentrations of salt.
-However, inadequate removal of vegetation, improper land use, industry and irrigation can bring salty groundwater much closer to the surface.
+This is particularly true for groundwater, which can accumulate tremendous concentrations of salt while traveling between mineral-containing rocks for thousands of years.
+Salty groundwater can be pulled much closer to the surface by inadequate removal of vegetation, improper land use, industry and irrigation.

 Sodium and potassium have a unique relationship that allows their proper balance to remove the body’s undesired fluids from the bloodstream.
 From there it reaches the kidneys for further processing into what will eventually become urea, excreted as urine and removed from the body.
 When too much salt is ingested, the harmony between sodium and potassium levels is disrupted and the kidneys are unable to eliminate enough water from the bloodstream.
 Kidneys become overwhelmed, leading to irreparable damage, including kidney stones and failure altogether.
 Additionally, unremoved fluid builds up to cause high blood pressure and heart problems.